lgruen/arrow-in-mem/README.md

 The resulting image uses a multi-stage build to reduce the image size, only copying the executable and required shared library binaries.

+## Running

+Download a JSON key for a GCP service account, then mount that in the container:
+(TODO)